mathesar-foundation/mathesar-wiki/team/responsibilities/marketing.md

 ### Make announcements
 - Tweet when we publish a new release, with some highlights from release notes
+- **TODO: also figure out where / how to post on Reddit for new releases**

 ## Website helpers
 - Implement changes to the website as requested by the owner.